zanson/pycon2012-cassandra/PyCon 2012 Using Apache Cassandra from Python.md

 - Native
 	- Easy to use.
 	- Let you use filtering queries.
+	- Not recommended for high cardinality values (i.e. timestamps, birth dates, keywords, etc.)
 		- More performant if the indexed column doesn't have a lot of different values.
-		- a lot is hundreds of thousands/millions.
 	- Make writes slower to indexed columns (read before write)
 	- Usually fine as long as the indexed column is not under constant load.
 - Rolling your own